cajieh/Udacity-Cloud-Infra-Dive-Deep-Sessions/k8s-cluster-demo/README-Packer.md

 ##### Expected Outcome

-- A custom Azure Managed Image named customPackerImage will be created in the resource group k8s-cluster-demo-rg.
+- A custom Azure Managed Image named customPackerImage will be created in the resource group modern-cloud-infra.
 - The image will have:
   Nginx installed.
   A custom HTML page at `/var/www/html/index.html`.